[EVENTS]

 Photograph by Freya Gabie

-On Wednesday 24 and Saturday 27 October artist Freya Gabie will present a talk
+On Wednesday 24 and Saturday 27 October artist Freya Gabie will

-focusing on her recent voyage on the Dr Fridtjof Nansen Vessel, where she was
+present a talk focusing on her recent voyage on the Dr Fridtjof

-invited onto the Namibian and South African Pelagic cruise November – December
+African Pelagic cruise November – December 2017.
+Gabie’s recent

-travel and asylum outside of their home country.
-By 1942, the passport was recognised
+stateless persons travel and asylum outside of their home country.

-by 52 countries, 53 by today’s borders.
+today’s borders.
 Gabie has spent the last two years tracing

 these documents and has uncovered over seventy passports.
-She is working towards
+She

-recreating a voyage taken by one of these passport holders in 2019.
+is working towards recreating a voyage taken by one of these

-On display in the gallery will be a collection of postcards Gabie sent to contacts
+On display in the gallery will be a collection of postcards

-across the world throughout her journey, her Atlas drawing, as well
+Gabie sent to contacts across the world throughout her journey,

-as an ongoing series of drawings of military explosions based on results generated
+drawings of military explosions based on results generated by

 Freya Gabie

-studied sculpture at Chelsea College of Art and the RCA, she works between Bristol
+studied sculpture at Chelsea College of Art and the RCA, she

-and London.
-Her practice is site responsive: focusing on connection and exchange.
+works between Bristol and London.
+Her practice is site responsive:

-She makes objects, drawings and interventions that respond to histories, stories
+and interventions that respond to histories, stories and places,

-of displacement, partial erasure or re-framing; creating a sense of isolation
+or re-framing; creating a sense of isolation and impermanence

-and impermanence while paradoxically highlighting the connection at play between
+while paradoxically highlighting the connection at play between

 seemingly autonomous entities, often left unspoken or overlooked.

-She regularly works collaboratively with a range of individuals and communities
+She regularly works collaboratively with a range of individuals

-in the UK and internationally.
-Previous projects include staging a live performance
+and communities in the UK and internationally.
+Previous projects

-with an Opera singer in a coal-hole in central London and collaborating with
+coal-hole in central London and collaborating with UK financial

-dance interpreting the financial trading data of BREXIT.
+clog dance interpreting the financial trading data of BREXIT.

-This spring Gabie was commissioned by Bow Arts as artist in residence for Raw
+This spring Gabie was commissioned by Bow Arts as artist in

-Materials Textiles 2018 to create a body of work responding to the historic
+residence for Raw Materials Textiles 2018 to create a body of

-textile of East London, working with several archives and museums including
+with several archives and museums including the V&A, William

-drawing across two landscapes, in Normandy France, and East Sussex, UK along
+of a line drawing across two landscapes, in Normandy France,

-the proposed V2 missile route.
-She has just returned from a one-month residency
+has just returned from a one-month residency in Tranas, Sweden

-historic fur trade.
+fur trade.

-Nicky Coutts in conversation with artist Rosemarie
+Nicky Coutts in conversation with

-McGoldrick
+artist Rosemarie McGoldrick

 Saturday 13 October 2018 4pm

-Nicky Coutts Man Stupid 1 2018, I
+Nicky Coutts Man Stupid

-am Animal, Nature 2018 and Man Stupid 2 2018
+and Man Stupid 2 2018 all charcoal

-all charcoal on paper
+on paper

 installation view by Oskar Proctor

-Join Nicky Coutts and Rosemarie McGoldrick for a conversation centring around
+Join Nicky Coutts and Rosemarie McGoldrick for a conversation

-Coutts' new exhibition
+centring around Coutts' new exhibition

 man stupid.
-The show explores establishing a ‘community of equals’
+The show explores establishing a ‘community

-amongst all Great Apes, humans included.
+of equals’ amongst all Great Apes, humans included.

-Rosemarie McGoldrick is a London-based sculptor and installation
+Rosemarie McGoldrick is a London-based sculptor

-artist who teaches at the Sir John Cass School of Art, Architecture and Design
+and installation artist who teaches at the Sir John Cass School

-at Milton Keynes, the London Docklands Development Corporation, Homerton Hospital
+Keynes, the London Docklands Development Corporation, Homerton

-and Chiltern Sculpture Trust in Oxfordshire.
-Rosemarie organised the art and
+Hospital and Chiltern Sculpture Trust in Oxfordshire.
+Rosemarie

-human-animal studies symposia The Animal Gaze (2008) and The Animal
+Animal Gaze (2008) and The Animal Gaze Returned

-Gaze Returned (2011) at the Cass, curating two London shows alongside these
+(2011) at the Cass, curating two London shows alongside these

 events.
-She participated in Olga Koroleva’s Political Animal event at the Showroom,
+She participated in Olga Koroleva’s Political Animal

-Lisson Grove and has given papers at the global Minding Animals conferences
+event at the Showroom, Lisson Grove and has given papers at

-(Australia and Mexico) and Visualising the Animal at Carlisle.
+Mexico) and Visualising the Animal at Carlisle.

 Admission free, no booking required

-Dinu Li in conversation with independent curator
+Dinu Li in conversation with independent

 Tuesday 10 July 2018 6.30pm

-Dinu Li Nation Family (video still) 2017 single
+Dinu Li Nation Family

-channel video installation with sound 14 minutes and 16 seconds (looped)
+with sound 14 minutes and 16 seconds (looped)

-Join Dinu Li and independent curator Indra Khanna for a discussion
+Join Dinu Li and independent curator Indra

-revolving around Li’s solo exhibition at Danielle Arnaud,
+Khanna for a discussion revolving around Li’s solo exhibition

 The Anatomy of Place.

-in Brixton outdoor market, Brockwell Park and Birmingham Museum & Art Gallery,
+group exhibitions in Brixton outdoor market, Brockwell Park

-there.
+curator there.

 Admission free, no booking required